Family Service Agency of Bay County, Inc.

 ID and Agency Application Required

-For our clients that have are close to their due date or have Infants/Babies/Toddlers we supply baby items as needed (depending on what we have had donated).
+For our clients that are close to their due date or have Infants/Babies/Toddlers.

 Diapers/Pullups are only given once every 6-months.